nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/README.md

   <img alt="Number of Orders per Month (Last 12 Months)" title="Number of Orders per Month (Last 12 Months)" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/97e9a660-c6f3-463d-b715-6312b4cb6ab3" width="750">
 </p>

+> Based on the visualization above, it can be observed that the month with the highest number of orders is November 2017.

+> Apart from that, there was a significant drastic decline in September 2018.

 - By revenue
 <p align="center">
   <img alt="Total Revenue per Month (Last 12 Months)" title="Total Revenue per Month (Last 12 Months)" src="https://github.com/nurkholiqaganihafid/E_Commerce_Marketplace_Analysis/assets/89395541/00f14915-555f-4e01-8224-808bcf92b0fc" width="750">
 </p>

+> Experiencing a very drastic decline in the number of orders in September 2018, of course, this will have a huge impact on the E-Commerce marketplace for future profits.

+> To find out the cause of this decline, it is necessary to consider further analysis regarding several factors, such as the existence of competitors, marketing campaigns, and so on.

 #### 2nd Question
 [👆](#outline)